All Episodes

 Hillary wants a 550% increase.

-There was a headline on Breitbart, immigration expert, U.S. is to resettle nearly one million Muslim migrants under one term of a Clinton presidency, and it goes on from there.
+There was a headline on Breitbart, immigration expert, U.S. is to resettle nearly 1 million Muslim migrants under one term of a Clinton presidency.

 An illegal alien who killed a nun was on Obama's supervised release program.

-Listen, I just had on we did a town hall with Trump the other night.
+Listen, I just had on, we did a town hall with Trump the other night.

-You didn't like it because I was asking if he was softening it all, and he reiterated with me today that he's not.
+You didn't like it because I was asking him if he was softening at all.

-When do you say the people that support that policy have blood on their hands?
+Wouldn't you say the people that support that policy have blood on their hands?

 Oh, yes.

-I mean, they have they have not even gallons, they have entire skyscrapers full of blood for what they've done to America and for what?
+They have entire skyscrapers full of blood for what they've done to America.

 So that the Democrats can win elections and so that the rich can have cheaper gardeners and maids.

-Um it is not being done for the average American.
+It is not being done for the average American.

 It's an awful thing.